mdda/mdda.github.io/_posts/AI/2018-05-15-presentation-at-pytorch.md

 {% include JB/setup %}

 Sam Witteveen and I started the PyTorch and Deep Learning Singapore group on MeetUp back in August 2017.
-Just to prove that we intend to continue running this group, [the second MeetUp](https://www.meetup.com/PyTorch-and-Deep-Learning-Singapore/events/243672468/) was again hosted in Facebook's fine Singapore offices - and this time came complete with delicious food.
+Just to prove that we intend to continue running this group, [the third MeetUp](https://www.meetup.com/PyTorch-and-Deep-Learning-Singapore/events/243672468/) was again hosted in Facebook's fine Singapore offices - and this time came complete with delicious food.

 Following up from my discussion at the last event about the DeepMind paper